tylermaran/frogs-are-friends/README.md

 ## Species

+I like the idea of having multiple different species to play as.
+Definitely going to focus on humans for the first launch, but want to have a competing terraforming aspect at some point.

 - Humans
   - Normal humans.
-Need agriculture and normal temperature ranges.
+Need agriculture, water, and 255 - 310k temperature ranges.
 - Siku
   - Live on the icy planets.
 Eat methane or some other hydrocarbon.
 - Mercs